| Return

 old kids is a challenge but it is also quite rewarding.
 I am happy to

 say that all 3 kids are thriving.
+We spent most

 of the 1980s and 1990s living in Yonkers, New York, but moved to Shrewsbury,